storj/docs/app/(docs)/object-mount/user-guides/access/page.md

 $ ls s3://arn:aws:s3:us-east-1:999999999999:accesspoint:my-access-point-name/<remote-path>
 ```

-## File system behaviours when using cunoFS
+## File system behaviours when using Object Mount

 % TODO: the behaviours need to be clarified, maybe another table of posix / not-posix / mount